What's on Your Mind? An Intimate Writing Forum with David Guterson

 Who Should Apply?

-This masterclass is intended for published fiction writers with intermediate experience in their craft, whether through formal education, independent study, or a dedicated personal practice.
+This class is intended for fiction writers of all backgrounds and levels of experience, whether through formal education, independent study, or a dedicated personal practice.
 Participants should be comfortable engaging in open and respectful conversation with the instructor and other attendees.

 Workshop Fee